-MPNA 695, Capstone in Community Oriented Management, 4 credits government and nonprofit sectors to deal effectively with community issues, and the relationships between leadership/management practices and community development.
+MPNA 695, Capstone in Community Oriented Management, 4 credits

+The Capstone course for the MPNA program seeks to integrate learning from earlier course work and focus that learning on issues facing our diverse communities.
+Attention is given to the capacities of professionals in the government and nonprofit sectors to deal effectively with community issues, and the relationships between leadership/management practices and community development.
 The course includes both case studies as well as a major Capstone project, including direct community engagement for those who wish to have this opportunity.

-Other Information: Community Engagement.
-Prerequisite: Completion of 32 MPNA credits or permission of either the instructor or academic advisor.
+Other Information: Community Engagement, Prerequisite: Completion of 32 MPNA credits or permission of either the instructor or academic advisor.